facetoe/zenpy/docs/zenpy.rst

 Cursor Based Generators
 -----------------------

 Zendesk uses cursor based pagination for the TicketAudit endpoint.
 The use of a cursor allows you to change the direction in which you consume objects.
-This is supported in Zenpy via the reversed() Python method:
+This is supported in :class:`Zenpy` via the reversed() Python method:

 .. code:: python